Hughes appointed technical director by Irish FA

 Former Northern Ireland captain Aaron Hughes has been appointed as technical director by the Irish Football Association.

-Hughes will join the governing body's senior leadership team and help develop key performance football staff, including senior managers.
+The new role will see Hughes join the IFA's senior leadership team and help develop key performance football staff, including senior managers.

-He will play a role in choosing the new NI men's manager after Ian Baraclough was sacked last month.
+He will play a part in choosing the new NI men's manager after Ian Baraclough was sacked last month.

 Hughes joined the IFA last year as an elite football development consultant.